Website of Encircled

 Encircled's post about that, the snaps are also in the right place to turn the skirt into a skort.
 (Update: someone else just posted about wearing it as a maxi.
 I tried it and it works.)
 And finally (I forgot to mention), you can snap it into a cape; wrap it into...well, a wrap; and hogtie yourself into an X-back Halter, which is one I haven't mastered yet.

 Which brings me to the important part.
 The Encircled website (and all its attached media outlets such as Pinterest, Facebook, YouTube, and Instagram) is an essential resource for getting the most out of a Chrysalis Cardi.
 (The music from their YouTube videos is now stuck permanently in my brain; I hear it every time I snap the dress together.)
 Obviously you don't need hand-holding if you're ordering their reversible leggings, Dressy Sweatpants, or t-shirts, but for the multi-personality items, it's very helpful.
 Their online customer service is also friendly and quick.
 All the items are made of eco-friendly materials such as modal and bamboo, and they are sewn by cheerful Encircled contractors in Toronto.
-If you live in Toronto or in one of the other places where they stock one or more of the Encircled products (Canadian stores, other locations), you can go and try things on.
-Otherwise (like me), you will have to order online.
+If you live in Toronto or in one of the other places where they have pop-up shops, you can go and try things on.
+Otherwise (like me) you will have to order online.
 But they do take returns.

 The colours on the Encircled website come and go by seasons, and sometimes they come up as "pre-orders."
-It's worth signing up for their emails if you want to keep informed not only about sales and special events (see the end of this post) but about which colours are coming up.
+It's worth signing up for their emails if you want to keep informed not only about sales and special events, but about which colours are coming up.
 They had a raspberry-coloured Cardi not too long ago, while I was still just thinking about whether or not I might eventually buy one; but those sold out, and I went for the green one instead.
 They always have their basic, top-selling colours available (like black and grey).

 The Chrysalis Cardi comes in only two sizes, Petite and Regular, although most of their other clothing is traditionally sized.[UPDATE: they now have a plus-sized version too.]
 Although certain online friends (and one of my daughters) have referred to me as "tiny," I am, in fact, just under the height line for Regular.
 I decided to go with Petite because I was concerned about droopy dresses, and that worked out fine; but if you're just sort-of-petite like me, you might try a Regular for more ease on the other stylings (like the Cocoon Cardi).